snubsalot/fat-dash/README.md

 ## Graph controls

-1. Drag to zoom in and double-click to return to the original graph.
+- Drag to zoom in and double-click to return to the original graph.
 Alternative: Zoom and Autoscale buttons at the top right of widget.
-2. Drag the corners of a graph to zoom along one axis.
+- Drag the graph corners to zoom along one axis.
-3. Double-click at the edge of one axis to autoscale a single axis.
+- Double-click x or y axis to autoscale on a single axis.
-4. Hover over some points to get their x,y value
+- Hover over a graph point to get its x,y value
-5. hold <kbd>shift</kbd> + Left Mouse to move around in the graph.
-Alternative: pan button at the top right of widget
+- hold <kbd>shift</kbd> + Left Mouse to move around in the graph.
+Alternatives: Drag the x or y axis or press the pan button at the top right of widget

 # Compatibility
 - Just use an up-to-date browser.
 Tested with